openwebdocs/owd-website/content/posts/wtd-prague-2021.md

 tags: ["announcements"]
 ShowToc: false
 ShowBreadCrumbs: false
+excerpt: "Open Web Docs (OWD) is excited to support the online Write The Docs Prague conference, coming this October 3-5."
 ---

 Open Web Docs (OWD) is excited to support the online [Write The Docs Prague conference](https://www.writethedocs.org/conf/prague/2021/), coming this October 3-5.